 Volume 123 of the U.S. Reports, page 456 is the beginning page of your case.

-Or you could type the citation into LexisNexis Academic or Westlaw Campus to get the case.
-Both of these databases will also let you look up cases by name (e.g.: Marbury v.
+Or you could type the citation into LexisNexis Academic to get the case.
+This database will also let you look up cases by name (e.g.: Marbury v.
 Madison).

 - What's the difference between a law and a reg?

 - The laws passed by a legislative body often authorize a government agency to write regulations to administer that law.
 For example, the U.S. Congress passed and the President signed the Family and Medical Leave Act.
 That Act authorized the U.S. Labor Department to write regulations on how that law is administered.

 - How do I find out about the verdict in a case?

 - Verdicts are rendered by juries (and judges in rare bench trials) and are not published in law reporters.
 The best place to look for information on a particular case verdict is the local newspaper in the town or county where the trial was held.

 - How do I find trial court opinions and transcripts?